 You're staring at a tape measure.
-The mental math stalls.
+The mark lands at 47 inches.
+You need feet.
+In real terms, maybe you're cutting lumber, hanging a cabinet, or figuring out if that vintage sofa fits through the door.
+Here's the thing — the mental math stalls.
+Is it 3 feet?
 4?
-Consider this: maybe you're cutting lumber, hanging a cabinet, or figuring out if that vintage sofa fits through the door.
-Is it 3 feet?
-You need feet.
-In practice, the mark lands at 47 inches.
 Somewhere in between?

 Here's the short answer: 47 inches equals 3 feet 11 inches — or 3.9167 feet if you're working in decimals.